 A second grove was planted later behind the tasting room.
 Although the majority of trees are the Tuscan varieties there are also some Barnea, a variety from Israel and one lovely small tree of Manzanilla from Spain.
 It is this variety we pickle for home use.

-A new grove of the Tuscan olives has been recently planted at Aurum’s new vineyard just over the road from their Te Wairere Vineyard.
+A new grove of the Tuscan olives has been recently planted at Aurum’s new vineyard just over the road from the Te Wairere Vineyard.

-The olives are picked in late May, early June when they are ripe and sent to a local press.
+The olives are picked in late May, early June and sent to a local press.
 Our Extra Virgin Olive Oil is pressed using only mechanical means with no heat or chemicals.

 Aurum Cottage Gardens and Native borders

 The gardens surrounding the Aurum Wines Tasting Room is anchored with an ancient walnut tree and is packed with old fashioned, fragrant roses and perennials.
 The spring garden features daffodils, tulips and hyacinths followed by a wide range of herbaceous peonies.
 Its design is exuberant and free-flowering and is characterised by an artfully designed irregularity.